Weapon in Ukraine: Lessons in Law and Reality

 Protecting yourself with a shotgun or rifle in your home is a bit more practical, but largely illegal.
 By Ukrainian law, you may have a right to own a gun, you have a right to train with it, you have a right to hunt with it.
 But you will have big problems protecting yourself, your family, your home or other people with your gun.
 This despite a stated right to self-defense.

 The Constitution of Ukraine, according to the Basic Law, states that every citizen “has the right to protect his life and health, life and health of others from unlawful encroachments.”
+You can browse this site to know more about this statement.
 The right to self-defense enshrined in the main document of my country and it is an inalienable right of every citizen.
 But the definition of self-defense is not spelled out in the constitution, and thus has been squashed by bureaucrats and judges.
 The first and third parts of Article 36 of the Criminal Code say that injury to the person who infringes (the attacker) shall be necessary and sufficient for the immediate prevention or stopping of an encroachment.
 Causing severe damage (death or grievous bodily harm) to the person who infringes, must meet two interrelated circumstances: danger of assault and environment protection.

 Translating this legalese to the people’s language, you can protect yourself by means that do not exceed those is attacking.
 If you are small thin woman returning from parental duties with a child, and you jumped chunky “hopnik” (a.k.a.
 Ukrainian white trash) with a stick, you can defend yourself and your child with only a stick.
 If “hopnik” has a knife, then only a knife.
 If he has a gun, then only a …Oh, sorry.
 Ordinary people (those without a spare 15,000$) can have only a “traumatic” gun, which at a distance greater than a few meters away are ineffective, and the less effective if they knock and not shoot.
 Or you will be judged for exceeding the boundaries of self-defense.